COVID-19 notice: How we keep you safe

 How long do cockroaches live?

 The lifespan of cockroaches depends on the species.
-For example, the American cockroach lives for about 18 months, the Oriental and Australian cockroaches for 6 months, the German cockroach for 100 days, the Brown Banded cockroach for 10 months, whilst the Smoky Brown cockroach can live up to three years.
+The American cockroach lives for about 18 months, Oriental and Australian cockroaches for 6 months.
+The German cockroach for 100 days, the Brown Banded cockroach for 10 months, whilst the Smoky Brown cockroach can live up to three years.

-Shop bought baits can be used to kill cockroaches.
-The problem is that they only kill the cockroach that eats the bait, leaving the remaining hundreds or thousands to freely wander around your home and breed.
-To effectively eradicate these insects from your home you need a professional treatment from an experienced operator.
+The problem with shop-bought cockroach bait is that it only kills the cockroach that eats the bait.
+Unfortunately, they leave the remaining hundreds or thousands to freely wander around your home and breed.
+To effectively eradicate these insects from your home you need professional treatment from an experienced operator.

 Are your cockroach treatments environmentally friendly?